KxSystems/docs/docs/wp/data-visualization/index.md

 ## Connecting to kdb+ using ODBC

-Instructions on how to connect kdb+ from Tableau Desktop for both Windows and Linux can be found at [Interfaces: Kdb+ server for ODBC3](../../interfaces/q-server-for-odbc3.md).
+Instructions on how to connect kdb+ from Tableau Desktop for both Windows and Linux can be found at [Interfaces: kdb+ server for ODBC3](../../interfaces/q-server-for-odbc3.md).

 For an ODBC driver to connect to an application, it needs a DSN (Data Source Name).